Google Data Studio has a lot of features and it keeps adding new ones into the mix.

 In this article, we want to talk about Data Studio again.
 Data Studio is really interesting because it’s always evolving, it’s a pretty new tool.
-There are always new features.
-And recently, they’ve added Functions to the mix.

 With Functions, you can actually upgrade your game when you build a Calculated Field in Data Studio.
 This is something that we all know from Google Sheets.
 We probably use the SUM Function or the AVERAGE Function often to add up fields or a row of data.

-In Data Studio, you now do so much now with calculations in Calculated Fields and utilize Functions.
+In Data Studio, you can now do so much with calculations in Calculated Fields and utilize Functions.
 And today, I want to show you five of these Functions that you should utilize in your Calculated Fields.

 Where to Create Calculated Fields in Data Studio